weldr/bdcs-api-rs/README.md

 `rustup override set nightly`

+You can install and run rustup as a user, no root access needed.

+If building fails try setting the override to the same version listed in the `Dockerfile` instead of `nightly`.

 ### Required Host Packages
 The host will need to have the following packages installed before building or running the bdcs-api-server
 * openssl-devel
 * sqlite-devel
 * cmake
+* development-tools

+eg. on Fedora run this to setup the system:

+`dnf install @development-tools openssl-devel sqlite-devel cmake`

 Running it directly on port 4000, using /var/tmp/recipes/ for recipe storage looks like this: